gpeterson78/snand.org/README.md

 # the snand foundation
 *a place for snand*

-welcome to the official repository for snand.org, where we maintain all the necessary files and configurations for our diverse range of projects. this repository is primarily focused on using docker-compose to orchestrate and manage containers for different applications. the purpose of this repository is both educational and to provide hosting services for family-related projects.
+welcome to the official repository for snand.org, where we maintain all the necessary files and configurations to run our pile of garbage. this repository is primarily focused on the stuff I use to learn and play with when building snand.org. the purpose of this repository is both educational and to provide hosting services for family-related projects.

 ### projects list

-This repository includes the following projects:
+This repository includes the following projects (or at least eventually):

 - Immich: a personal photo and video backup solution.
 - WordPress (with phpMyAdmin): a popular content management system paired with a PHP database administration tool.